sagarkarki136/All-simple-projects/README.md

  - Model: InceptionResnetV2

  - Result : It gives 100% accuracy on the test set and vaidation set.
 Further seting this up with a face detector (one of my up coming projects) we can use this for real time detection .
-Thi can be readiy done ven now with opencv's or any other deep learning packages free face detection software clubbed with my model
+This can be done even now with opencv's or any other deep learning package's free face detection software clubbed with my model.

 4.Gun detection: